ambar-ml/credit_card_spend_regression/README.md

 The task needed to be done here is to predict the spending and the factors which derive the spending of the customers through credit card.
 Following steps have been followed:-

-1. First the data frame has been created and then the EDA has been performed.
+1.First the data frame has been created and then the EDA has been performed.

 2.Data preperation has been performed, and the categorical features have been converted to numerical features using one-hot encoding.